julienf04/jbcc32/README.md

 REQUERIMENTS TO USE THIS PROGRAM:
  1) You need to have installed Borland 5.5 compiler
- 2) You need to add 'Borland\BCC55\bin' folder to 'Environment Variables -> Path'
+ 2) You need to add 'C:\Borland\BCC55\bin' folder (or wherever you have the compiler) to 'Environment Variables -> Path'
+ 3) You need to add 'C:\Program Files\JuliFajardo\jbcc32' folder (or wherever you have jbcc32) to 'Environment Variables -> Path'
- 3) The terminal needs to be in the path where the file you want to compile is
+ 4) The terminal needs to be in the path where the file you want to compile is

 ALL jbcc32 COMMANDS: